shawnr/practical-javascript/data-types/52-strings.md

 Fix the String definition below so it works.

 {% initial %}
-var x = "Courage is not the absence of fear,
+let x = "Courage is not the absence of fear,
     but rather the judgement that something
     else is more important than fear.";

 {% solution %}
-var x = "Courage is not the absence of fear, \
+let x = "Courage is not the absence of fear, \
     but rather the judgement that something \
     else is more important than fear.";